gohugoio/hugo/content/en/content-management/mathematics.md

 ###### Step 4

-Include mathematical equations and expressions in your markdown using LaTeX or TeX typesetting syntax.
+Include mathematical equations and expressions in your Markdown using LaTeX or TeX typesetting syntax.

 {{< code file=content/math-examples.md copy=true >}}
 This is an inline \(a^*=x-b^*\) equation.